 I sleep normally.
 I don’t have a problem with sleeping, but as a college student (aged 18) I could probably go to bed a little earlier!

 Basic day of food… I know it includes grains.
 That’s why I am thinking of shifting!

 Breakfast: Banana, protein powder, quinoa, pure stevia (digestive enzyme, vitamin c, adrenals, magnesium, choline, flaxseed)

-Snack: apple, quinoa, pure stevia
+Apple, quinoa, pure stevia for a snack

 Diane & Liz